 Natural and Historic: The Manor House at Richardson Park & Nature Preserve

-The Manor House (or the Carriage House) is perfect for creating an exceptional experience for your special day, for both you and the loved ones you invite.
+The Manor House (or the Carriage House) in Wilton Manors, Florida, is perfect for creating an exceptional experience for your special day, for both you and the loved ones you invite.
 The historic structures are nestled among cobblestone courtyards surrounded by the lush greenery of the nature park, helping create an aesthetic and photogenic backdrop to your declaration of love.

 “We have couples—both gay and straight—pledging their love for each other right here in the heart of the city,” said Johnnie Goodnight, Wilton Manor’s Assistant City Manager.